 The brutal breakup, online dating in the early aughts, and a narrator’s nostalgic deep dive into T9 texting, low-rise jeans, and overly-sexualized pop culture.

 “Are You the reason I’m stuck?
 Why did You call me?
-I’m kind of a little bit famous now, and if there was someone who could ruin this for me, it’s you.”
+I’m kind of a little bit famous now, and if there was someone who could ruin this for me, it’s You.”

 Writing is like going to the gym— I do it to stay happy and healthy.
 I do it because it makes me feel good.
 I do it because if I didn’t, I’d be a miserable grouch who watches too much TV.